-Equity: MEDD's approach provides platform for a diverse group of stakeholders to engage in regional collaboration.
+Equity: MEDD's approach to this goal will provide a platform for a diverse group of stakeholders to engage in regional collaboration.

 Alignment: MEDD seeks to solidify a vision and effectively support regional coordination.
 Alignment, collaboration, and communication will be improved across the three counties as well as with state, federal, and other agencies, including the Wasatch Front Economic Development District.